DorothyTamYiLing/GWarrange/readme.md

 From the output of pyseer, the kmers that are significantly associated with the phenotype and contain the short placeholder sequence are converted into a multi-fasta file, which is then used as one of the inputs of this pipeline (i.e. argument "kmers" of the main.sh script) for detecting potential genome rearrangement events that are associated with the phenotype of interest.
 (See the tutorial section for detailed instructions)

+## IS elements databaes
+Range of IS elements can be found in https://github.com/thanhleviet/ISfinder-sequences for multiple bacterial species.

 # Requirements: